Updated: Nov 1, 2020

 A lot of that uncomfortable energy comes from looking at a pay increase as an option instead of a necessity.
 In order to live a life where you're able to pay all your bills in the same month, you'll need to earn more as the cost of living increases around you.
 I'm not saying that your employer is responsible for your expensive habit of eating at the Top 10 Michelin-Star Restaurants in the World...
 But I am saying that you have to find the leverage to justify a pay raise as needed.

 One of many ways to find the extra cash is to apply for a new position and leverage your experience.
 A position with the bandwidth to offer you a bump in pay and challenge you to grow in your industry!
-Here are a few tips to tackle that touch conversation about pay.
+Here are a few tips to tackle that tough conversation about pay.

 Be Ready to Talk About Your Experience